Pattern Reviews, Sewing Hacks, Tips & Free Patterns

 What do you make when you have oodles and oodles of eggs?
 We usually opt for a frittata or an angel food cake.
 Those seem to disappear pretty quickly in our house.

 I hope you make one of these aprons.
-It's definitely a useful farmer’s tool.
+It's such a useful farmer’s tool.
 And a cute tool at that!

 Annette